Tithes & Alms

 -

-We have the knowledge of sin to identify it by the Law of the commandments and when a person has knowledge that they have sinned by the Law, there are "deeds" that were added because of transgressions that they must perform to atone for their sins:
+We have the knowledge of sin to identify it by the Law of the Commandments and when a person has knowledge that they have sinned by the Law, there are "deeds" that were added because of transgressions that they must perform to atone for their sins:

 Lev 4:22